 My trip to Havana was the most fascinating to date!
 I was sent by the Cultural Heritage Office of our State Dept to wax a large bronze eagle with an amazing history.
 I was there for just a week, and it was the most alien place I’ve ever visited!

-The roads are dominated by cars from the ’50’s and 60’s, and most looking like new!
-The people are genuinely kind and friendly even to Americans and even though the Cuban economy must be very difficult to live in!
+The roads are dominated by cars from the ’50’s and 60’s, and most look like new!
+The people are genuinely kind and friendly even to Americans who have made the Cuban economy more difficult to live in.

-Though Cuban citizens have free education, medical care and retirement with no visible poverty, drug problem or prostitution, the $35 per month salary lasts about half the month.
-Everyone gets the same pay whether you’re a neurosurgeon or a hotel housekeeper.
+Though Cuban citizens have free education, medical care, and retirement with no visible poverty, drug problem, or prostitution, the $35 per month salary lasts about half the month.
+Everyone gets the same pay whether you’re a neurosurgeon or a housekeeper.
 What makes it work is a robust black market and ‘remittances.’

 - Related Projects:

 - Sculpture Installation at the US Embassy in Athens

 - Art Repair at the Denver International Airport

 - Removing Graffiti

 Here’s how it works as told to me by a local resident.
 She works at the local water department.
 Each week she brings home a 5-gallon jug of spring water.
 It’s not considered stealing but it is controlled – she can’t take more.
 Her neighbor works at the local bakery and likewise brings home several loaves of bread at the end of his work week.
 Other neighbors have other items.
 Each neighbor knows who has what, and so they all barter their goods and services.